erinalexandria/MarvelCharacterApp/README.md

 # Marvel Character Finder

-The Mavel Character Finder is a simple tempalted web application that allows the user to search through characters in the Marvel API.
+The Mavel Character Finder is a simple templated web application that allows the user to search through characters in the Marvel API.

 ## Dependencies